probabilists/zuko/CONTRIBUTING.md

 First off, thank you for taking the time to contribute! 🎉

-This document is a set of guidelines for contributing to the `backfire` package, which includes how to ask questions, report issues, suggest enhancements, contribute code, etc.
+This document is a set of guidelines for contributing to the `zuko` package, which includes how to ask questions, report issues, suggest enhancements, contribute code, etc.

 ## I just have a question

 Please **don't file an issue** to ask a question.
-We use [GitHub discussions](https://github.com/francois-rozet/backfire/discussions) as community forum for people to ask questions, share ideas or seek help.
-Before submitting your question, check whether it is addressed by the [documentation](https://francois-rozet.github.io/backfire) or has already been asked in the discussions.
+We use [GitHub discussions](https://github.com/francois-rozet/zuko/discussions) as community forum for people to ask questions, share ideas or seek help.
+Before submitting your question, check whether it is addressed by the [documentation](https://francois-rozet.github.io/zuko) or has already been asked in the discussions.
 If it has but the answer does not satisfy you, add a comment to the existing discussion instead of opening a new one.

 ## Submit an issue

-Bugs and enhancements are tracked as [GitHub issues](https://github.com/francois-rozet/backfire/issues).
+Bugs and enhancements are tracked as [GitHub issues](https://github.com/francois-rozet/zuko/issues).
 For common issues, such as bug reports and feature requests, templates are provided.
 It is strongly recommended to use them as it helps understand and resolve issues faster.
 A clear and concise title (e.g. "RuntimeError with X when Y") also helps other users and developers to find relevant issues.

 Before submitting any issue, please perform a thorough search to see if your problem or a similar one has already been reported.
 If it has and the issue is still open, add a comment to the existing issue instead of opening a new one.
 If you only find closed issues related to your problem, open a new one and include links to the closed issues in the description.